 The two most visible signs of decline in mobility are your inability to run or even walk for long distances.
 The good thing about this issue of mobility limitation is that it can be prevented using exercises.

-The reason why exercises are ideal is that they help you to improve your postural balance and to increase your lower extremity strength.
-These are the two things that are needed by the body for it to be able to bring about movement and also to uphold a balanced vertical posture while moving.
+The reason why exercises are ideal is that they help you improve your postural balance and increase your lower extremity strength.
+These are the two things that are needed by the body for it to bring about movement and uphold a balanced vertical posture while moving.

 Exercises That Help The Elderly Prevent Immobility

-Chair squats are simple exercises that can do in the comfort of your home, as all you need is a chair.
+Chair squats are simple exercises that you can do in the comfort of your home, as all you need is a chair.
 To perform this exercise correctly, you need to start by standing in front of a chair with your feet hip-width apart.
-Then, slowly lower your body to the chair bending your knees as if you are going to sit, then gently touch the seat of the chair and return to the original standing posture.
+Then, slowly lower your body to the chair bending your knees as if you will sit, then gently touch the seat of the chair and return to the original standing posture.

 This exercise enables you to strengthen your knee muscles and to strengthen the joints.

 This is another essential exercise as it helps to strengthen your core, which enables you to maintain your stability.
 This exercise is easy to perform.